 The biggest mistake a sales manager can make when setting their team’s sales goals is focusing solely on the numbers.

-Sure, you want to drive more sales and strive for greater success, but without a solid plan detailing how to achieve a tangible set of goals, it’s unlikely your team will make your number.
+Sure, you want to drive more sales, increase revenue and strive for greater success, but without a solid plan detailing how to achieve a tangible set of goals, it’s unlikely your team will make your number.

-You also need to consider the overarching long-term goals of your company.
-In an effort to hit numbers, reps can chase bad, unprofitable, high-churning deals.
+You also need to consider the overarching long-term business goals of your company.
+In an effort to hit sales targets, reps can chase bad, unprofitable, high-churning deals.
 This can have serious ramifications for your company’s reputation because reps over-promise and your product or service then under-delivers.

 Importantly, you want the numbers you settle on to be achievable and motivating.
-If reps feel their targets are unreasonable and unachievable, they will spend more time interviewing at other jobs than focusing on hitting your goals.
+If reps feel their targets are unreasonable and unachievable, they will spend more time interviewing at other jobs than focusing on hitting your revenue goals.

-Use the SMART methodology to guide your strategy.
+Use the SMART methodology to guide your strategy when creating sales objectives.